bobbicodes/advent-2016/README.md

 With it we can use a context-free grammar to generate a tree-like structure from our data.

-For example, here an input string for the day 4 problem.
+For example, here's an input string for the day 4 problem.
 Each room is represented as a key, id and checksum:

     aaaaa-bbb-z-y-x-123[abxyz]